 [Heading inserted by No. 19 of 2010 s.
 44(2).]

 28A.
-Control of access areas
+Restricting access to roads from adjoining land

 (1A) Where the Commissioner is of the opinion —

 (a) that any section or part of a road should have control of access and should be entered and departed from at specified places only; or